Fatima-hub333/Website_Mobile_Version_Repeated/README.md

 > Portfolio: setup and mobile version skeleton.

-Website containing the most complex projects I have worked on recently.
-Built with Html, & CSS.
+Website containing the most complex concepts of Flex-Model & CSS Grid.
+I have worked on.
+Built with Html & CSS.

 ![screenshot](images/Microverse_portfolio.png)